rdbliss/comma/README.md

 This output, specifically that the two integers at the end are equal, shows that all comma sequences in base 10 are finite.
-This output will likely appear near-instantaneously, but for a larger base 13, the output includes a progress bar.
+This output will likely appear near-instantaneously, but for a larger base like 13, the output includes a progress bar.

 ```bash
 $ ./comma 13
   18% |████                    | (91020747/487567080, 2436646 it/s) [37s:2m42s]
 ```

-`comma` is a multithreaded program, but beyond base 15 or so, it is highly recommended that you increase the parallelization by running multiple instances on the same base at once within a large computing cluster. `comma` accepts a set "work range" to allow this.
+`comma` is a multithreaded program that attempts to use every logical CPU core available.
+Beyond base 15 or so, it is highly recommended that you increase the parallelization by running multiple instances on the same base within a large computing cluster. `comma` accepts a "work range" to allow work to be broken up in such a setting.
 Here is an example demonstrating the functionality, but not the parallelization:

 ```bash
 $ ./comma -p 23 # how much work is there for base 23?